 William Threadgill is the Director of Bands at Haymon-Morris Middle School.
 He is currently in his 14th year of teaching and in his 10th year at Haymon – Morris Middle.
 Mr. Threadgill’s students have received superior ratings at their Large Group Performance Evaluation, Jazz Large Group Performance Evaluation and Solo and Ensemble.

 Mr. Threadgill began his teaching career at White County Middle School in Cleveland, Georgia.
 While there he taught 7th and 8th grade band, jazz band, pep band, general music, guitar class, and worked with the White County High School Marching Band.

 Mr. Threadgill is a native of Hoschton, Georgia where he attended Winder-Barrow High School.
 Upon graduation, he studied at Truett-McConnell College where he received his Associates degree in music.
 After graduating from Truett-McConnell in 2004 he attended The University of Georgia and received his Bachelor’s Degree in Music Education in 2008.
 While there Mr. Threadgill participated in the Redcoat Marching Band, Trumpet Choir, Wind Symphony and studied trumpet under Dr. Edward Sandor.
 In 2015 Mr. Threadgill received his Master’s Degree in Music Education with a concentration in conducting from Piedmont College.

-Mr. Threadgill is a member of: Georgia Music Educators Association and The Professional Association of Georgia Educators
+Mr. Threadgill is a member of: Georgia Music Educators Association, and The Professional Association of Georgia Educators